![]() | Waterman Safeties |

 By 1912, Waterman had introduced a range of new overlay patterns for its smaller models, including full overlays, telescoping caps, and chatelaine suspension hooks.

 The largest Waterman safety was the 20, carrying a huge #10 nib; the smallest was the safety version of the more common cone-cap "World's Smallest" miniature.
-Both are now quite rare and valuable.
+Both are now rare and valuable.

 Original 1920s Waterman eyedropper instruction sheet